 Budget Cuts - Sequestration

-In March 2013, budget cuts totaling 5 percent of spending across federal departments are set to go into effect due to an agreement made between Congress and the White House.
+In March 2013, budget cuts totaling 5 percent of spending across federal departments went into effect due to an agreement made between Congress and the White House.
 Cuts to local communities may be closer to 9 percent or more as federal and state programs pass cuts to the local level.
 NACCHO has provided a memo detailing FY2013 cuts to the Centers for Disease Control and Prevention.
 This video shows the impact of the cuts to programs across the government that people count on.

 NACCHO has provided a template with instructions for how to quantify the impact of these cuts on your local health department.
 You can communicate directly with your members of Congress from NACCHO's Legislative Action Center.

 On March 1, 2013, the sequester went into effect, automatically cutting federal spending for the remainder of FY2013 and future years.
 The U.S. Department of Health and Human Services estimates that the Centers for Disease Control and Prevention will be cut by approximately $350 million over the next six months.
 With two-thirds of CDC's funding going to state and local health departments and other community partners, cuts to communities could be as high as $230 million.